-Beautiful four lane expressway covers the distance of 101 km within two hours.
-Cherrapunjee is 56 km from Shillong which will take you another one and a half hour.
-It is advised to halt at Shillong for a day and then proceed to Cherrapunji, so you can go for sightseeing in Shillong before you reach Cherrapunji.
+Beautiful four-lane expressway covers the distance of 101 km within two hours.
+Cherrapunjee is 56 km from Shillong which will take you another one and a half hours.
+It is advised to halt at Shillong for a day and then proceed to Cherrapunji, so you can go sightseeing in Shillong before you reach Cherrapunji.

 GOOGLE MAPS: ROUTES PLANNER